 Effective Date: December 23, 2008

+b.
 The Space Act provides authority for Reimbursable, Nonreimbursable, and Funded Agreements.
-In this NPD, each type of Agreement is defined and differentiated by underlying principles, as follows, to ensure that each type of Agreement is effectively utilized and strategically managed:
+These Agreements, described further in Attachment A, are differentiated by underlying principles, to ensure that each type of Agreement is effectively utilized and strategically managed.

-e.
-All Agreements entered into under this NPD (except for Host-Tenant Agreements, Intergovernmental Personal Act Agreements, Travel-only Agreements, and "Pass-Thru" Agreements, as defined in FMR Vol. 16), in accordance with NASA's Advisory Implementing Instruction 1050-1 (Space Act Agreement Guide), must first comply with the preliminary abstract review process.
-Such Agreements must include provisions specifying the following:
+c.
+All Agreements entered into under this NPD, in accordance with NASA's Advisory Implementing Instruction 1050-1 (Space Act Agreements Guide), must first comply with the preliminary abstract review process.
+Such Agreements shall include provisions specifying the following:

-(1) Respective responsibilities of NASA and the Agreement Partner, with the standard of performance based on a "reasonable efforts" basis, that are stated with sufficient clarity to support preparation of cost estimates, sound management planning, and efficient Agreement administration.
+(1) Respective responsibilities of NASA and the Agreement Partner, with the standard of performance based on a "reasonable efforts" basis, that are stated with sufficient clarity to support preparation of Estimated Price Reports, sound management planning, and efficient Agreement administration.

 (2) Performance milestones.